prathamesh4096-dev/grade_calculator/README.md

 🚀 Future Improvements
 Add support for multiple students
 Store results in a file (CSV/JSON)
-Add a GUI using Tkinter or web interface
+Add a GUI using Tkinter or a web interface
 Include percentage and subject-wise grading
 👤 Author